 Nevertheless, the place exudes a coziness and tranquility that makes a holiday on Texel so pleasant.
 Admire the traditional Dutch architecture, browse the local shops and boutiques, and take a break at one of the many cafes and restaurants.
 Don't miss the weekly Monday morning market, where you can find everything from fresh produce to handmade crafts.
 Den Burg is a must to experience the authentic charm of Texel.
 You can also find out about current Texel activities at the tourist office.

 De Cocksdorp Texel sights

 We continue to the north end of the island.
 There is the place De Cocksdorp, the youngest and northernmost village of Texel.
 Only founded 1836 after the salt meadow between Eierland and Texel was created by dike construction, it is now a holiday resort.
 However, most visitors attract something else, namely the Texel lighthouse.

 The lighthouse - highlight among the Texel sights

-The lighthouse at the north end of Texel is different.
-We can see it from afar.
+The lighthouse at the north end of Texel is one of the island's main attractions.
+We can see him from afar.
 You have to.
-After all, he should help the ships off the island with orientation.
+After all, he is supposed to help the ships off the island with their orientation.
 He does.
-Red with a white tip, it rises from the dunes.
-It can also be seen from a distance from inside the island.
-After all, he's standing on the dunes.
-It towers over the seemingly endless sandy beach.
-A few beach hikers cavort on this.
-Some beach sailors also use the emptiness and length of the beach to let the wind carry them along the water.
-Otherwise there are only a few visitors here who came by bus.
+It rises red from the dunes.
+It can also be seen from afar from the interior of the island.
+Finally he stands on the dunes.
+It also towers over the sandy beach.
+Beach hikers cavort on this.
+One of the Texel activities that is part of an island holiday.
+Beach sailors also use the emptiness and length of the beach to let the wind carry them along the water.
+Otherwise there are only a few visitors who came by bus.

 Tips for accommodation near the lighthouse

-- Thuis bij Frans en Els Stay overnight with a view of the lighthouse.
+- Thuis by Frans en Els* Stay overnight with a view of the lighthouse.
 Just steps away from the lighthouse and beach is this bed and breakfast.

 Lighthouse road 184